Jiwon-cho/HTML_Practice/README.md

 # HTML_Practice
-The repository where practicing to get used to HTML
+The repository where practicing for HTML